CaffeineViking/mcrt/readme.md

 * `make docs`: produces the report *Monte Carlo Raytracing from Scratch* for `mcrt`.
 * `utils/photon-map.r`: gives a visualization of the directly built photon map.
 * `utils/png-distance.r`: takes in two images, produce difference between them.
+* `utils/PKGBUILD`: use `makepkg -i` to install this when you are running Arch Linux.

 System Requirements
 -------------------